 MC12 has a number of thematic areas to be covered during the Conference.
 Briefing notes designed to provide background information on issues relevant to the Ministerial Conference are available to read online:

-The following non-exhaustive list of documents has been prepared for MC12:
+The following non-exhaustive list of outcome documents from MC12: